Laminated Root Rot

 A tree stump in Sunnyside Acres Urban Forest with evidence of of Phellinus sulphurascens.

 Laminated root rot is a disease caused by a naturally occuring fungus called Phellinus weirri (or P. sulphurascens), found through many ecosystems in the Pacific northwest.
-It can cause the death or decline of evergreen species such as Douglas Fir, grand fir, Sitka spruce and Western Hemlock.
+It can cause the death or decline of evergreen species such as Douglas-fir, grand fir, Sitka spruce and Western Hemlock.
 In addition to impacting the health of the Forest, root rot also poses a risk to public safety by increasing the number of hazardous trees near trails, and exacerbating wildfire conditions by increasing fuel.
-Root rot was first identified as a forest health concern in 1999, and after extensive research and public consultation, root rot management activities began in the Forest in 2003.
+Root rot was first identified as a forest health concern in 1999, and after extensive research and public consultation, root rot management activities began in the Sunnyside Acres Urban Forest in 2003.